 You don’t need training to produce professional-looking graphics with Canva.
 Just practice.
 I’m living proof!

-Disclosure: these Canva links are affiliate links, but I only found out about Canva’s affiliate program the other day and have been recommending Canva for a few years, so I think you can safely call this recommendation organic.
+Disclosure: these Canva links are affiliate links.
+But I only found out about Canva’s affiliate program the other day, and have been recommending Canva for years.
+I think you can safely call my recommendation organic!

-For my money, Canva is the best online graphic design tool out there and cool new features are being added all the time.
-I like it so much that I spring for the paid version every month – and still do so.
+For my money, Canva is the best online graphic design tool out there.
+Cool new features are being added all the time.
+I like it so much that I spring for the paid version every month.